JeppW/w4ke.info/_posts/2025-07-01-funky-chunks-2.md

 #### The vulnerability
 If either of the front-end proxy or the back-end server assumes a two-byte CRLF without checking it, and the other accepts `\n` (or any other one-byte or zero-byte sequence) as a line terminator, __chunk boundaries begin to blur__.
 To see this, consider what happens when a chunk body with a one-byte line terminator is processed by a parser that carelessly advances two bytes after each chunk body.
 The parser will inadvertently consume a byte from the subsequent chunk header, corrupting the chunk size.
 This causes the front-end and back-end parsers to disagree about the size of the next chunk, and this disagreement can be used to achieve – *you guessed it* – HTTP request smuggling.

-I count a total of four variants of this new length-based technique:
+I see two variants of this new length-based technique:

  - __Front-end overread__: The proxy interprets any two-byte sequence as a line terminator, and the server accepts either some one-byte line terminator (e.g. `\n`) or no line terminator at all.
  - __Back-end overread__: The proxy accepts either some one-byte line terminator (e.g. `\n`) or no line terminator at all, and the server interprets any two-byte sequence as a line terminator.